Originally published by Beacon Media + Marketing. Updated and revised by Jeremiah Blanchard, Digital Marketing Copywriter on 07/12/23

 Both the ad you write and the landing page you link to should incorporate your chosen keyword and maintain a focused approach on the relevant topic.
 And all these factors culminate in the following equation that determines the final rank of your ad on the search results page:

 CPC Bid x Quality Score = Ad Rank

-On the Google display ad side, this auction looks just a little different.
+On the Google display ad front, the auction process differs slightly.